flapjack/omnibus-flapjack/README.md

 The following environment variable is required:

-- `PACKAGE_FILE` - the filename of the package file you've just built and want to publish
+- `PACKAGE_FILE` - the filename of the package file you've just built and want to publish.
+This is assumed to be in omnibus-flapjack/pkg (which is where the Rakefile build puts it)

 Eg: